-One of the Environment Agency’s many roles is to ensure that bathing waters in England have good water quality.
-Bathing Waters are designated beaches (or inland swimming spots) assessed by the Environment Agency in line with the European Bathing Water Directive.
+The Environment Agency (EA) and Natural Resource Wales (NRW) have a key roles ensure that bathing waters have good water quality in Wales and England respectively.
+Bathing Waters are designated beaches (or inland swimming spots) assessed by the EA and NRW in line with the relevant legislation and regulations.

-The Environment Agency samples water at designated points weekly, during the bathing water season (May to September).
-The Environment Agency had previously focused on meeting legal requirements and not the needs of users.
+Water samples are taken weekly at designated points, during the bathing water season (May to September).
+Historically the Environment Agency had focused on meeting legal requirements and not the needs of users.
 Data was published through many disconnected routes where information about the bathing waters (profiles) was only available in pdf form and updated rarely.

 Our Role: Consultancy, data modelling, data publishing, app development

 Develop a flexible ecosystem around bathing water sample data (and related datasets), publish the data in a timely way and help the public to access relevant information

 The Environment Agency monitors and reports on bathing water quality the 419 beaches and other bathing waters in England and NRW at 107 locations in Wales (as of 2022).
 From May to September, waters samples are taken on a weekly basis and a picture of bathing water quality is built up.
 Sampling visits at each location result in two measurements of bacterial concentration that are determined in laboratory analysis.

 At the end of the season an annual assessment based upon statistical processing of the samples is used to classify each bathing water and produce the official statistics (England / Wales).
 Under the Legislation, possible values range from excellent to poor.

 Starting in 2010, we developed a proof-of-concept service to convert the water quality data to linked data with the Environment Agency (EA).
 This included an initial data visualisation as a web application.
 This phase of project was important for building support for the approach among data users and internal EA staff.